soctkoren/MoneyTracker/README.md

 ## Challenges

-* Loads a user's transactions from the GetAllTransactions.
+* Load a user's transactions from the GetAllTransactions end point.
 * Determines how much money the user spends and makes in each of the months for which we have data.
 * Determine average spending per month.
-* Display above challenges.
+* Display above challenges in any format.

 #### Additional challenges completed: ####